 For example, type ldd mdrv to determine if all the dependencies of the mdrv executable can be found.
-If any dependencies are not found, run verify_generator as described in "Run verify_generator" on page 45.
+If any dependencies are not found, run verify_generator as described in Run verify_generator.

 Note: If you are running Vusers for a protocol that requires a client installation (for example, Oracle), make sure that the path for the client libraries is included in the dynamic library path environment variable (LD_LIBRARY_PATH or SHLIB_PATH).